Kahsolt/water-quality-predict/README.md

 - `POST /task` to create a task and put in processing queue
 - `GET /task/<name>` to get task results
+- `POST /task/<name>` to retrain a old task with new data
 - `POST /infer` to predict on new data

 Extras:

-- `GET /runtime` to see running status
+- `GET /runtime` to see running queue status and history
 - `GET /job/<name>` or `POST /job/<name>` to prepare your job plans
 - `GET /log/<task_name>` to download the task log folder
 - `GET /log/<task_name>/<job_name>` to download the job log folder